baysao/asdf-fluentbit/README.md

 ## Use

-After install, binary is td-fluent-bit
+After install, binary is td-agent-bit

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Fluentbit.